top of page

 • 4 min read

-Starting therapy can feel like a big step.
-Many people begin counselling hoping to feel less anxious, more emotionally balanced, or better able to cope with difficult experiences — but it’s also common to wonder:
+Starting therapy can feel like a significant step.
+Many people begin counselling hoping to feel less anxious, emotionally overwhelmed, stuck, or exhausted, while also quietly wondering:

 • “How do I make therapy work?”